okta/odyssey/packages/docs/components/infobox.md

 These messages are designed for use both on page load and dynamically.
 For instance, a Form may include a Caution message if the user should be aware of specific context up front.
 Alternately, the Danger variant may be used on Form submission to surface an error.

-Section messages allow for both inline and sectioned links.
+Infoboxs allow for both inline and sectioned links.
 In order to preserve clarity for users, please do not combine them.

 ## Content Guidelines